 Zoey has worked with Three Things Consulting since 2013 on various projects, including our work to prevent the trafficking of girls and women, youth in government care, facilitation and engagement of youth and adult allies.
 Zoey and Pytor often deliver keynote addresses together – sharing, amongst other things, how younger people and those with a few more trips around the sun can collaborate in good, respectful and meaningful ways.

-Always busy, Zoey is also Film Producer with Soul Datta Productions, a Teaching Musician with the National Arts Centre’s Music Alive Program and a recent graduate of the University of Saskatchewan where she now holds a Bachelor of Education.
+Always busy, Zoey is also Film Producer, Teaching Musician, and a graduate of the University of Saskatchewan where she now holds a Bachelor of Education.
+Currently working towards her PhD at York University in Indigenous education.

 Three Things Consulting was privileged to nominate and then see Zoey be named a 2016 Indspire Laureate, being honoured with the Indspire Metis Youth Recipient Award.
-Zoey is the author of Homecoming, a poetic memoir, and is currently developing her directional debut in a project with the National Film Board.
+Zoey is the author of Homecoming, a poetic memoir, and two other powerful written works and producer of a growing number of short films and videos.

 639 317 9639

-Saimaniq Temela, originally from Kimmirut, Nunavut is a 19-year-old graduate of high school in Kingston, ON.
+Saimaniq Temela, originally from Kimmirut, Nunavut is a 21-year-old graduate of high school in Kingston, ON and soon to be graduate of St. Lawrence College Child and Youth Care Program.
 Since he was 12 years old, Saimaniq has been part of the sail training program run by Brigantine Inc. in Kingston, Ontario and was selected to represent Canada during a three-week voyage aboard the Shabab of Oman, a 285-feet-long sail training vessel operated by the Royal Navy of Oman.
 Saimaniq is a recognized community volunteer and in early 2016 was honoured for his role in sailing when he was the named the Youth Sail Trainer of the Year by Sail Training International (STI); the youngest ever and first Inuk to be honoured with this award.

-Crystal McConaghy is the Executive Assistant to the CEO of Three Things Consulting.
+Jeff is a Executive Assistant Consultant, providing support to the CEO of Three Things Consulting.

-In addition to this role Crystal provides communications and logistical management for Three Things Consulting projects, often the primary contact for our program participants, clients and partners.
+In addition to this role Jeff provides communications and logistical management for Three Things Consulting projects, is often the primary contact for our program participants, clients and partners.